The E-Myth Revisited says that most people starting a business or end being slaves of their own business.

 The idea of “detailed manuals” to give to low skilled workers is appealing and it’s an important concept.

-It’s presented a bit simplistically though in what seemed the “external consultant way”.
-Most manuals I’ve seen gather dust and risk demeaning the workforce.
+But it’s presented a bit simplistically though in what seemed the “external consultant way”.
+Most manuals I’ve seen gather dust and psychology clearly shows that they risk demeaning the workforce.

 And my first reaction was that if you’re into reading and acting on it, chances are you wouldn’t be low skilled 🙂